jmorganc/ghost_osm/README.md

 ghost_osm
 =========

-Post recent updates you have made on Open Street Map to your Ghost blog.
+Post recent updates you have made on OpenStreetMap to your Ghost blog.

 OSM profile/history: https://www.openstreetmap.org/user/[username]/history